telerik/maui-docs/demos-and-sample-apps/crypto-app.md

 1. Open the CryptoTracker folder.
 1. Open the Terminal
-1. Run on macOS using the followiung command:
+1. Run on macOS using the following command:

  `dotnet build -t:Run -f net6.0-maccatalyst`